MaterializeInc/materialize/doc/user/content/connect/materialize-cdc.md

 Materialize compares the record updates it has received to the expected changes as described by the applicable progress update, and discards duplicates if there are too many identical record updates for a timestamp.

+### Record updates

+Record updates take the form of `(data, time, diff)` triples, representing respectively the changed record, the logical timestamp of the update, and the type of update (`-1` for deletion and `1` for addition or upsert).

+There should be at most one diff for each `(data, time)` pair.
+In effect, the data must be pre-consolidated before it is transmitted to Materialize.
+This is an important part of the design, because we cannot otherwise distinguish the deliberate use of `(data, time, +1)` and `(data, time, +1)` from duplication in the steam, which the format is meant to resist.

 ## Example Materialize CDC Avro schema

 ```json